 Timescales of fluid migration in orogenic foreland basin

-As a member of the Earth Sciences department at the Vrije Universiteit Amsterdam in the Netherlands, I also cooperate closely with the Institute Tectonics and Geodynamics at the RWTH Aachen in Germany.
-After completing my undergraduate degree in Earth Sciences at the University of Lille (France), I completed a master’s degree in Exploration and Reservoir Geology at the University of Montpellier (France).
-I also made it to the Imperial Barrel Awards finalist round for the European area of the AAPG’s Imperial Barrel Awards.
+As a member of the Earth Sciences department at the Vrije Universiteit Amsterdam in the Netherlands, I work closely with the Institute of Tectonics and Geodynamics at the RWTH Aachen in Germany.
+After getting my bachelor’s degree in Earth Sciences from the University of Lille in France, I went to the University of Montpellier to get my master’s degree in Exploration and Reservoir Geology (France).
+I also made it to the finalist round of the AAPG’s Imperial Barrel Awards for the European area.

 About the project

-Institution : Earth Sciences Department, Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081HV Amsterdam
+Institution : H-360 : W-N Building, Earth Sciences Department, Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081HV Amsterdam

 Contact email : firstname.lastname@example.org